 …which is surprising, because have you ever seen a cash register that required so much typing to place a single order?
 The poor girl must press at least two hundred keys over the span of her 15-second appearance.
 Beware of Carpal Tunnel there, friend.

 Here Gold demonstrates the world-famous dance move for “Chow M-m-m-m-m-ein.”
-Bust this one out on the dancefloor and watch ‘em all flock.
+Bust this one out on the dance floor this weekend.

 Here we see the traditional Chinese meal in all its glory: broccoli, egg rolls, won-ton soup, and even chicken wings (make it spicy!).
 But while it all seems so perfect, this is nothing short of a libelous moment: Gold exclusively revealed to Bon Appetit that she—gasp!—does not like won-ton soup “because there are small little brown things in the soup!!! i am 11 so i like simple foods.”
 To which the Bon Appetit interviewer responded, “That’s ok!
 Simple foods are sometimes best.”
 I do not know what words to write after typing those two quotes out, so I will move on.